pauliceia/vgiws/doc/api/feature_table.md

     - 400 (Bad Request): Some attribute in JSON is missing.
 Look the documentation!
     - 400 (Bad Request): f_table_name can not have special characters.
     - 400 (Bad Request): f_table_name can not start with number.
+    - 400 (Bad Request): There is a field with have special characters.
+Please, rename it. (field: X)
+    - 400 (Bad Request): There is a field that starts with number.
+Please, rename it. (field: X)
+    - 400 (Bad Request): There is a field with white spaces.
+Please, rename it. (field: X)
+    - 400 (Bad Request): There is a field that is a reserved word.
+Please, rename it. (field: X)
     - 401 (Unauthorized): It is necessary an Authorization header valid.
     - 403 (Forbidden): Just the owner of the layer or administrator can create/update a resource.
     - 404 (Not Found): Not found any layer with the passed f_table_name.
 It is needed to create a layer with the f_table_name before of using this function.